michaelballantyne/extdsl-oopsla2020-artifact/README.md

 `expected-name` when the token matches, along with `#f` to indicate no source location information is available.

+The `lexer-tokens` submodule provides the list of Python keywords that the paper example imports from a `python-lexer` module.

 ### Section 8

 #### 8.1

+##### miniKanren
+See `code/examples/8.1/minikanren.rkt`.

+Our miniKanren implementation returns the results of the query in a different order from that shown in the paper.
+The order is not semantically relevant.

+##### Rash
+See `code/examples/8.1/rash.rkt`.

+The artifact version imports `csv->list` from `csv-reading` and `fourth` from `racket/list`.
+In order to work with decimals as exact numbers, it configures the reader with `(read-decimal-as-inexact #f)`, and formats the final result with `exact->inexact`.

+It is also possible to test the example in the interactive shell.
+After running the build step from "Getting started", run `/root/.racket/7.8/bin/rash-repl` in the Docker container to start the shell.
+Change to the `/root/code/examples/8.1` directory and input all but the `#lang rash` line.

+##### Command-line argument parsing
+See `code/examples/8.1/cmdline.rkt`.

+The syntax in the artifact is slightly more verbose because the DSL includes more features than demonstrated in the paper.
+The `#:options` keyword specifies that the following clauses concern command-line options; additional features such as positional arguments are supported by other keywords.
+The full implementation also uses a naming convention where option syntax names end in `/o` and flag syntaxes end in `/f`.

+##### Typed Racket
+See `code/examples/8.1/typed-racket.rkt`.

 #### 8.2

+##### miniKanren

+Lines 914-916: see `code/examples/8.2/minikanren-macro.rkt`.
+The
+`defrel/match` syntax is defined in `code/dsls/minikanren-ee/main.rkt`.
+The presentation in the paper uses a match syntax similar to that supported by Racket's `match` form, which we expect to be most familiar to readers.
+The real DSL in the artifact uses a different syntax inspired by a pattern matcher written for Chez Scheme.

+The compile-time error mentioned on lines 929-930 is tested in `code/examples/8.2/minikanren-compile-time-errors.rkt`.

+`code/examples/8.2/minikanren-program-transformation.rkt` demonstrates
+the program transformation discussed in the paper at lines 912-950.
+Running the program expands the version of `append` with the recursive call in the middle of the two unifications and prints the core language syntax after program transformation.
+In the core syntax, the two unifications come before the recursive call.
+The test also verifies that the query from line 945 terminates.

+##### Rash

+See `code/examples/8.2/rash.rkt`.

+The example can be run in the interactive shell just as the example from 8.1.

+##### Command-line argument parsing

+See `code/examples/8.2/cmdline.rkt`.

+The `numbered-flags/f` and `list/o` macros are defined in `code/dsls/cmdline-ee/main.rkt`.

+##### Typed Racket

+See `code/examples/8.2/typed-racket.rkt`.

 ## Adding your own macro